-Putin's Portrait Appeared In The Colorado Capitol — Right Where Trump's Was Supposed To Be
+Someone Planted Putin's Portrait In Colorado's Capitol — Right Where Trump's Should Be

 Typically, the most recent president's portrait is added to the collection at the Colorado state capitol building within their first year in office.
 Donald Trump's portrait, however, is missing due to lack of funds.
 Instead, a prankster put Russian President Vladimir Putin's portrait in Trump's place at Colorado state capitol on Wednesday.